ahadjixenofontos/pres-data-intersections/PITCHME.md

 Note:
 So who are these people?
 Who are data scientists, and can we study them to help us keep the science in data science?

 There is a myriad definitions of data science.
-This one is my definition.
-It's biased in that it highlights the interdisciplinarity of data science above all else that goes into it.
-It also reveals data science to be a heterogeneous collection of multiple fields, depending on the data that you have.
-Another point that flows from this view is that the disciplinary knowledge is essential.

-I think of the ubiquity of tools as analogous to have all the drills, lumber and nails that you need, and the development of the technical skills as analogous to knowing how to put them together to build a house.
-In this analogy, the disciplinary knowledge perhaps representes an architect and urban planner who can make sure that the thing you are building makes sense.
+This is just one of them.

 +++

 @title[What is data science?]
 <img src="images/venn_diagrams_data_science/Slide2.jpeg">

+Note:
+The various forms of data science each contain a piece of statistics, computer science and a third field that the data belongs to.
+From this view flows the point that data science is not one field, but rather a heterogeneous collection of lots of these Venn diagrams, as you switch out the x field.

+To tie this back to the point about the tools, I think of the accessibility of the programming tools as analogous to having all fancy miter saws and drills, lumber and fasteners, that your heart could desire.
+The courses can give you the technical skills as analogous to knowing how to put them together to build a house.
+In this analogy, the disciplinary knowledge is represented by an architect and an urban planner who can make sure that the thing you are building makes sense.

 +++